JoshuaWise/jellyemitter/README.md

 - All events are treated equally ("error", "newListener", and "removeListener" are not special)
 - No intrusive inspection  with listenerCount() or listeners()
-- No max listeners (annoying and useless)
+- No max listeners warning (annoying and useless)
 - Only 724 bytes (minified and gzipped)
 - `emitter.emit('hasOwnProperty', 'foobar')` treats "hasOwnProperty" like an actual event (unlike literally every other event emitter in existence)